 Finding a high point to look down on the city below can be a great way to get a perspective and orientate yourself in a city, especially one the size of Tokyo.
 I headed up the Tokyo Skytree last year and the view from there is extensive.
 Even on a less clear day, you’ll spot many of the city landmarks but if you get a day without much haze you’ll see all the way to Mt Fuji.

 Eat Tokyo’s own Monjayaki

 Osaka started the okonomiyaki trend and Hiroshima continued it adding noodles to their own griddle cooked pancake but did you know Tokyo has its own version known as monjayaki.
-It’s still mixed and cooked on the flat grill and generally tended in front of you but it’s a more liquid mix not setting into a firm fritter as the others do so you eat if with a spatula not chopsticks.
+It’s still mixed and cooked on the flat grill and generally tended in front of you but it’s a more liquid mix not set into a firm fritter as the others do so you eat it with a spatula, not chopsticks.
 Perhaps it looks a little less appealing but the taste is delicious.